jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   .. code-block:: python

     TypeError: function_00() takes 0 positional arguments but 1 was given

   because ``function_00`` is called with ``'a'`` as input but the definition does not accept any inputs

 green: make it pass
 #################################################################################

-* I add an input argument to the :ref:`function<functions>` definition
+* I add an input parameter to the :ref:`function<functions>` definition

   .. code-block:: python